30 Apr IonPak®

 Transporting Lithium-Ion Batteries Safely with the IonPak®

 The IonPak® was designed as a reusable FLC for safe transportation of Lithium-Ion Batteries.
 The lithium battery shipping boxes are suitable for non-certified batteries, prototypes, battery cells, battery modules and batteries in equipment.
 For increased part protection, the batteries are stored in layers using customised interior packaging solutions that are developed to safely hold dangerous goods.
 In accordance with the latest dangerous goods guidelines, the shock absorbing interior packaging is adapted to your product.
 The lithium ion battery packaging utilises standard footprints designed to interface with customers’ existing supply chains.
-Once batteries are removed at the assembly line, two-unit loads can fit together and packed into one FLC, to reduce return shipping costs by up to 50%.
+Once batteries are removed at the assembly line, two-unit loads can fit together and packed into one lithium battery container, to reduce return shipping costs.

 Lithium-Ion Battery Shipping Boxes: Robust & Sustainable